 A Flexible Mind

 Additionally, you may know some people who believe that, once you’re set in your ways, you can’t change.
 As I said before… baloney!
-There is even evidence that neuroplasticity can help relieve symptoms of anxiety and depression.

 The reason it’s baloney is that people can take action to keep their brains flexible and adaptable.
 I invite you to consider what you can do in order to keep your mind balanced, focused and clear all through your life.
 Among the following suggestions, you’ll find something that would work for you.